ErickOmondi97/portfolio-website/README.md

 # Portfolio Website

 This repository contains the source code for a portfolio website.
-The website contains information about my skills and qualifications, along with examples of my work.
+The website contains information about my skills, experience and qualifications, along with examples of my work.

 ## Installation